tcalmant/ipopo/website-ipopo/source/tutorials/ipopo.rst

 The principle of iPOPO is to handle the life cycle of components which are instances of factory classes.

+.. important:: Due to the use of Python properties, all component factories must be new-style classes.
+It is the case of all Python 3 classes, but Python 2.x classes must explicitly extend ``object``.

 Here is a sample factory class: